Best Camping Tent of 2020

 Caddis Rapid 6

 The rapid in the Caddis Rapid 6 is not hyperbole.
-It's The Roadrunner and The Flash combined in tent form.
-Like a pop-up shelter you see at farmer's markets and festivals, this tent has pre-attached, extension poles (with joint-like corners) that simply telescope out to "pop up" the tent in under a minute.
-One person, while blindfolded and hopping on one leg, could do it — it's that easy.
+It is one of the quickest tents to set up.
+It is designed like a pop-up tent you may see at a farmers market or at other outside events.
+This tent has pre-attached extension poles (with joint-like corners) that telescope out to "pop up" the tent in under a minute.
 It also boasts a roomy interior with a tall sky-view ceiling, handy storage pockets, a clip-on gear loft, and an electric cord access port built into the wall.

-What's not to boast about with the Rapid 6 is that the fly leaves much to be desired.
+One area for improvement with the Rapid 6 is the fly.
+The fly's general design left are testers looking for more.
 It not only fails to reach the ground on the sides it tries to cover, but it leaves the front door vulnerable to rain — there's only a very small overhang to keep the elements at bay.
 That said, if you don't camp in a super drippy locale, we think you'll be fine.
 What sets the Rapid 6 apart and justifies the slightly higher price tag (though not by much) is, of course, the crazy fast setup.
 If the idea of taking 10 or 20 minutes to set up your tent makes you not want to camp in the first place, this fairly priced option might be right up your alley.

 Read review: Caddis Rapid 6